Welcome!

 I am interested in mechanisms of cortical sensory processing: How do neurons transform information from the world and into electrical activity used to mediate perception and behavior.
 Previously I worked in the auditory system, but I now focus on the visual system.
 I have studied the primary visual cortex in a number of mammalian species and am a proponent of the power of comparative analyses.

 My lab studies synaptic networks.
 Each neuron receives a wide collection of inputs.
 These inputs can drive, suppress, or subtly modulate their target.
 The suite of operations neurons can perform are defined by these inputs and their dynamics.
-Outside network dynamics, the only way a neuron can dramatically change its operational capacity is through plasticity of these inputs.
+Outside network dynamics, the only way a neuron can dramatically change its operational capacity is through plasticity (e.g. learning, development) of these inputs.
 Thus, to understand how individual neurons and circuits transform information, we must build a fundamental understanding of synaptic networks.
 I believe this knowledge will extend beyond fundamentals and lead to novel insights into circuits in neurological and developmental disorders.

 Our work uses a variety of techniques to study sensory processing within single cells and across large-scale populations in vivo.
 Historically this has been with electrophysiology (intracellular and extracellular recordings) and multiphoton calcium imaging.
 We have expanded to two-photon optogenetics, functional connectomics with electron microscopy, novel viral constructs, and gene editing to disrupt naturally expressed proteins and receptors.